momentohq/public-dev-docs/docs/getting-started.md

 ---
 sidebar_position: 2
 sidebar_class_name: sidebar-item-getting-started
+sidebar_label: Getting Started
 title: Getting Started with Momento Serverless Cache
-description: Download and get started quickly with your SDK of choice or CLI with Momento Serverless Cache.
+description: Jump in and get started on Momento Serverless Cache with your SDK of choice or CLI.
 ---

 # Getting Started with Momento Serverless Cache

-## Quick start
+If you're looking to jump in and get started with Momento Serverless Cache with an SDK or CLI, you've come to the right place.
+There are multiple ways to access the service below.

-### Try our CLI in your browser!
+## Try our CLI in your browser

 You can try out our CLI tool today, right in your browser.
 No software installation required!